 Beloved Racial Justice Team

-The Beloved Racial Justice Team’s mission is to create a beloved and just multiracial community within East Shore Unitarian Church and in the wider world by taking action to address racial justice issues.
+The Beloved Racial Justice Ministry Team’s mission is to create a beloved and just multiracial community within East Shore Unitarian Church and in the wider world by acting to address racial justice issues.
 We honor the worth and dignity of every human being and the interconnected web of all of life by recognizing prejudice, privilege and injustice.
-We seek to change prejudice, unfair privilege and injustice in ourselves, our church and our community.
+We seek to dismantle prejudice, unfair privilege and injustice in ourselves, our church and our community.

 In order to build a caring religious community, we seek to create a racially inclusive church community.
 This work grows our souls through increased understanding and humility and through actions to increase peace and justice.
 We are in alignment with Unitarian Universalist Association (UUA) key initiatives around multiculturalism and racial justice.

-Over the past few years the Beloved Racial Justice Team has established a comprehensive program to engage our congregation and the wider community.
+Over the past few years the Beloved Racial Justice ministry team has established a comprehensive program to engage our congregation and the wider community.
 Activities have included: